hammackj/risu/README.markdown

 ## Requirements

 ### Ruby
-NessusDB has been tested with ruby-1.8.7-p330, ruby-1.9.1-p378, ruby-1.9.2-p136.
+NessusDB has been tested with ruby-1.8.7-p334, ruby-1.9.1-p431, ruby-1.9.2-p180.
 Please try to use one of these versions if possible

 ### RubyGems
-NessusDB relies heavily on the RubyGems framework to install other dependencies I highly recommend using it.
+NessusDB relies heavily on RubyGems to install other dependencies I highly recommend using it.
 RubyGems is included by default in the Ruby 1.9 branches.

 - libxml